Djdefrag/RealScaler/README.md

 ## How is made. 🛠

-RealESRScaler is completely written in Python, from backend to frontend.
+RealScaler is completely written in Python, from backend to frontend.
 External packages are:
 - [ ] AI  -> torch / torch-directml
 - [ ] GUI -> tkinter / tkdnd / sv_ttk